Frequently Asked Questions for Families

 What is TeacherCare?

 TeacherCare is a childcare alternative for parents who want more for their children than what a typical nanny agency or daycare center can provide.
-We serve children ranging from infancy through school age.
-Our parents seek loving childcare in their home from teachers, child specialists, and educational nannies, who tailors playful learning to the unique development and interests of each child.
+We serve families with children ranging from infancy through school age, who seek educational childcare and/or services in their home from teachers, child specialists, and educational nannies.
+Our candidates tailor playful learning to the unique development and interests of each child.

 As parents and educators, we are passionate about providing the highest quality of childcare available.